How to install OpenStackClient GitBash for Windows on CREODIAS

 Step 2: Install Git Bash and pip

-Git Bash for Windows emulates Linux terminal, allowing you to use common Linux commands ls, source, mv and others.
+Git Bash for Windows is a set of programs that emulates Linux terminal, allowing you to use common Linux commands ls, source, mv and others.

 During the installation keep the default options selected.

-After installation, you should have the following entries in your Start menu:
+After installation, a Git Bash entry should appear in Start menu:

 The installation of Python and its suite of programs requires you to additionally install pip and update the necessary PythonSSL certificates.